GandalfGrey123/project-apartment-rental/README.md

 We used local storage and session tokens to authenticate user actions and views.

 We setup backend utilities for generating session token using JavaScript's built in class and random number generator `Math.Random()`.

+### Homepage Listing Sorting

+`Listings` are stored in the database with an assocition to `HousingTypes`.
+We used string query with our endpoints to query the database for keyword data, sorted data or filtered data.
+The homepage should display all available apartments to the user with query options.
+We defined a query builder method named `_buildSearchQuery(..)` that is used by the `../backend/routes/listing-router.js`router which would return the dataset requested by the user.